cool-RR/PySnooper/README.md

 # Advanced Usage #

-`exploding_variables` will automatically guess how to expand the expression passed to it based on its class.
+`watch_explode` will automatically guess how to expand the expression passed to it based on its class.
 You can be more specific by using one of the following classes:

 ```python
 import pysnooper